minnibb/tp/docs/UserGuide.md

 * Expected message displayed in the output box: `Added note to Person: CONTACT`, where `CONTACT` reflects the details of the contact added.
   For example, upon running the command in the second example shown above, the expected output will be `Added note to Person: Alex Yeoh; Phone: 87438807; Email: alexyeoh@example.com; Address: Blk 30 Geylang Street 29, #06-40; Role: Parent; Child's Name: Anthony Yeoh; Child's Phone: 93282842; Child's Grade: SEC 1; Child's Class: 1A; Tags: [pta member]`
-* The added note will also be reflected in ClassHive, as shown in the images below.
+* The added note will also be reflected in ClassHive, as shown in the image below.
 ![note](images/afterNote.png)

 ### Finding contacts by name or phone number: `find`